jaschac/nginx-resolution-tree/README.md

 gunicorn3:0.0.0.0:80:gunicorn2.lostinmalloc.com:/home/
 gunicorn3:0.0.0.0:8080:gunicorn3.lostinmalloc.com:/
 ```
-These signatures are turned into the following Resolution Tree:
+These signatures are turned into the following Resolution Tree by `nrt`:
 ```sh
                                                                      NRT
                                                                       +